Lord, Let Them Win the Lottery Again!

 He states he’s not going to stop until he runs out of money.
 Bear in mind, one billboard costs $2,000 for a month.

-This story in particular warms my heart and makes me feel good to be a lottery player, to share a hobby an interest with people like our hero Bryce is.
+This story in particular warms my heart and makes me feel good to be a lottery player, to share a hobby and interest with people like our hero Bryce.
 It doesn’t take millions to do a good deed.
-What it takes is a kind heart and an idea what to do with your resources.
+What it takes is a kind heart and an idea of what to do with your resources.

 The Teacher that Kept 2000 Toes Warm during Harsh Winter

-I showed you how lottery winners helped a homeless man, helped an animal shelter and how a great misfortune made one our featured lottery winners donate his 6 digit lottery prize to raise awareness.
+I showed you how lottery winners helped a homeless man, helped an animal shelter and how a great misfortune made one of our featured lottery winners donate his 6-digit lottery prize to raise awareness.
 What’s left?
 Children.
-A teacher coming from the most southern part of the world, Australia, had won $20,000 in a show.
+A teacher coming from the southern part of the world, Australia, had won $20,000 in a show.
 It’s somewhat of a lottery and she did a kind deed so I thought I had to make her part of our little kind lottery winners’ family.

 Bri Dredge lives in Ballart where winters can become quite cold.
 Since during cold weather the children have to stay inside, Bri had a marvelous idea of how to spend a good chunk of her money.
 As soon as she got the money, she went to the local shoe shop to buy 200 pairs of leather boots that will keep most of the students’ toes warm and dry.
 Her idea was to buy shoes for her students so they can go out and enjoy winter, instead of staying inside all the time.
 This wasn’t necessary, but it was her way of showing kindness.